embulk/embulk-input-command/README.md

-# Command file input plugin for Embulk
+# embulk-input-command

-This plugin runs a command and reads data from its stdout (or stderr).
+Command file input plugin for Embulk: runs a command and reads data from its stdout (or stderr).

 ## Overview